ansys/grantami-bomanalytics/doc/source/api/index.rst

   Granta MI server.
 - :ref:`ref_grantami_bomanalytics_common_exceptions` lists the possible custom exceptions that might be raised.
-- :ref:`grantami_bomanalytics_batching` explains how queries are batched if they exceed a certain size.
+- :ref:`ref_grantami_bomanalytics_batching` explains how queries are batched if they exceed a certain size.
 - :ref:`ref_grantami_bomanalytics_api_impactedsubstances_index` explains how to build queries for impacted substances and interpret results.
 - :ref:`ref_grantami_bomanalytics_api_compliance_index` explains how to build specific queries for compliance